jgm/commonmark-hs/commonmark-extensions/test/attributes.md

 <pre id="foo"><code class="language-bar">xyz
 </code></pre>
 ````````````````````````````````

-Attributes have the syntax described in heading_attributes.txt.
-They must immediately follow a code span (with no space).
+**Attributes on inline elements must immediately follow the element to
+which they belong.**  If they follow a space, then they belong
+to the space.

 ```````````````````````````````` example
 `hi`{#ident .class key=value}